Students to serve over spring break

-More than 200 students, faculty and staff from Northwestern College will travel across the United States and overseas for the college’s annual Spring Service Projects (SSP) March 2–11.
+More than 200 students, faculty and staff from Northwestern College will travel across the U.S. and around the world for the college’s annual Spring Service Projects (SSP) March 1 through 10.

 Northwestern College’s short-term mission programs bear the Standards of Excellence in Short-Term Missions (SOE) seal, ensuring that participating organizations get NWC mission teams that are of high quality.
 SOE standards include adequate pre-trip training and resources, as well as consistent post-trip follow-up and accountability.